-Alternatively referred to as an acute, grave, grave accent, left quote, open quote, or a push, the back quote or backquote is a punctuation mark (`).
-It can be found on the same U.S. computer keyboard key as the tilde.
+Alternatively referred to as an acute, backtick, grave, grave accent, left quote, open quote, or a push, the back quote or backquote is a punctuation mark (`).
+It is on the same U.S. computer keyboard key as the tilde.

 @files = `dir /b c:\windows\temp`;